 Will Rogers called this hilltop the Acropolis of Kalamazoo County

-The humorist Will Rogers looked up at the columned buildings crowning a hill west of downtown Kalamazoo and called the place “the Acropolis of Kalamazoo County.”
-The nickname stuck, and you can still see why: the first home of what is now Western Michigan University sat high on Prospect Hill, its white-pillared halls visible for miles, looking more like a temple than a teachers’ college.
+The humorist Will Rogers looked up at the columned buildings crowning a hill west of downtown Kalamazoo.
+He called the place “the Acropolis of Kalamazoo County.”
+The nickname stuck, and you can still see why.
+The first home of what is now Western Michigan University sat high on Prospect Hill.
+Its white-pillared halls could be seen for miles.
+It looked more like a temple than a teachers’ college.

-The name kept getting bigger as the school did — Western State Teachers College, then Western Michigan College of Education, then plain Western Michigan College, until it finally became Western Michigan University in 1957.
-By then it had long since outgrown the hilltop and spread west across a much larger campus, growing into a full research university with tens of thousands of students.
+The name kept getting bigger as the school did.
+It became Western State Teachers College, then Western Michigan College of Education, then plain Western Michigan College.
+In 1957 it finally became Western Michigan University.
+By then it had long since outgrown the hilltop and spread west across a much larger campus.
+It grew into a full research university with tens of thousands of students.

-The old hilltop is still there, the original “East Campus,” its Acropolis buildings weathered but standing.
-It is a strange and pleasant thing to know that a university now woven into the city’s traffic, housing, and economy started as a single columned schoolhouse on a rise, put up to teach Michigan’s children how to read and named, half-joking, for the hill the Greeks built their temples on.
+The old hilltop is still there — the original “East Campus,” its Acropolis buildings weathered but standing.
+It is a strange and pleasant thing to know.
+A university now woven into the city’s traffic, housing, and economy started as a single columned schoolhouse on a rise.
+It was put up to teach Michigan’s children how to read.
+And it was named, half-joking, for the hill the Greeks built their temples on.

 Sources